PORVIR-5G-Project/PORVIR-5G-Project.github.io/README.md

 **How to apply**

-Interested candidates should fill out the   <a href="https://forms.gle/KYrs7dmKsuStS34W7">online form </a> by July  15th, 2024, by adding the documents listed below:
+Interested candidates should fill out the   <a href="https://forms.gle/CxeuBrpBsumHvvKq7">online form </a> by 31 October, 2024, by adding the documents listed below:

 1. A motivation letter for the application;
 2. Curriculum vitae, with list of publications, education background, research track-record, and previous experience;
-3. Ph.D. degree certificate;
+3. Ph.D. degree certificate (Thesis defense must be up to 7 years);

 The most suited candidates will be invited for an interview (via videoconference) in the week following the application deadline.